 GrandWild supports responsible gambling.
 If you choose to gamble, only spend what you can afford to lose.
-If you feel you may have a problem with your gambling, ask yourself below mentioned questions:
+If you feel you may have a problem with your gambling, ask yourself the following questions:

 - Do you miss work or studies on purpose to gamble?

 - Do you gamble to escape from a boring or unhappy life?